 Transforming the way we measure teacher readiness

-The ETS® NOTE™ to good teaching.
+The ETS® NOTE™ Program is grounded in a growing understanding of the knowledge and skills essential to good teaching.
 Developed by ETS and TeachingWorks, two leaders in research on effective teaching, the NOTE program is a standardized performance assessment that brings a new focus on teaching practice to the field of licensure testing.
 It is administered in secure testing centers.

 From the maker of the Praxis® tests